PurdueAF/purdue-af/docs/source/doc-dask.rst

 should be able to scale up to **150-200 workers** or more, depending on availability of the SLURM job slots.

+* Default Python3 kernel / conda environment has all necessary software installed.
+  If you want to use Dask Gateway in your own custom environment, make sure that it contains `dask-gateway`, `ipykernel` and `ipywidgets` packages.
+* For more information, refer to `Dask Gateway documentation <https://gateway.dask.org>`_.

 .. warning::

    Dask Gateway will submit SLURM jobs to the Purdue Hammer cluster.